Pennsylvania / Berks County

 What is the weather like in Trexler, PA year-round?

-Residents enjoy four distinct seasons, with warm summers reaching highs around 84°F and winters dipping to lows near 23°F. The area receives about 46 inches of rainfall annually and experiences sunshine roughly 52% of the year.
-This climate provides a pleasant mix of seasonal activities and scenic beauty.
+Trexler experiences four distinct seasons, with warm summers reaching highs of 84°F and cold winters dipping to 23°F. The area receives about 46 inches of rainfall annually and enjoys sunshine on 52% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter